QuaCau-TheSphere/CV-tiep-thi-so-xu-ly-du-lieu-va-lap-trinh/✍️Lập trình/Ngôn ngữ/Ngôn ngữ lập trình/Rust/Mỗi lần refactor là một cực hình.md

 Constraints that outweigh logic

-You also need to define all your generics on [every](https://github.com/bytecodealliance/wasmtime/blob/038ddfeb6699591b5d82546c9b2d5076097bc9ce/cranelift/entity/src/iter.rs#L29-L58) `[impl](https://github.com/bytecodealliance/wasmtime/blob/038ddfeb6699591b5d82546c9b2d5076097bc9ce/cranelift/entity/src/iter.rs#L29-L58)`.
+You also need to define all your generics on [every impl](https://github.com/bytecodealliance/wasmtime/blob/038ddfeb6699591b5d82546c9b2d5076097bc9ce/cranelift/entity/src/iter.rs#L29-L58).
 It’s tedious when writing it the first time.
 When refactoring though, it can turn a minor change into a cascading mess.

 ![](https://miro.medium.com/v2/resize:fit:652/1*5yX-BV9ZAoFZ-cSHOCLojg.png)